AdrianWeishaeupl/AutoFLpy/README.rst

-Automated flight log code.
+Autoflpy (Automated flight log python) is an open source code to allow you to create customisable flight logs in the field.
 This code automatically creates flight logs for the user given an input file.
 It currently works with ardupilot log files taken from the flight computer in the .bin format and converted into the .log format using Mission Planner.

 * Free software: GPLv3